House-of-IoT/.github/profile/README.md

 - Personal hosting and no setup complications
     - HOI is designed to work without the need to setup a bunch of systems.
-    There is no need for any databases ,message brokers or any other enterprise requirements.
+    There is no need for any databases(based on configuration), message brokers or any other enterprise requirements.
     - HOI software systems can be hosted anywhere!!

 - Device relational control(Chain Controlling aka Relational Controlling)